VladCiobanuProgramming/Game-Of-Bones/README.md

 ### 2. Compile the Java Files

-Once you have the repository on your local machine, navigate to the `src` directory and compile the Java files:
+Once you have the repository on your local machine, navigate to the `src` directory and compile the Java files.

-### 3. Run the Game

-After compilation, you can run the game by using the following command:

-### 4. Start Playing
+### 3. Start Playing

 Once the game starts, you'll be presented with different choices that affect how the story progresses.
 Continue making decisions and see where your choices take you.